If Looks Could Kill (film): Soundtrack

+Reception

-Box office and reception
+Box office

+If Looks Could Kill made $2.2 million from 838 screens in its opening weekend, finishing 11th at the box office.
+The film ultimately grossed over $7.7 million in North America.

+Critical response

+Stephen Holden of The New York Times stated, "The film's fatal flaw is the charmless performance of its star, who displays so little enthusiasm that in looking for signs of life […].
+Mr. Grieco's problems can be blamed partly on the director, William Dear, who plunks him into some potentially funny situations but then leaves him stranded without a clue as to how to proceed."
+Michael Wilmington of the Los Angeles Times opined, "Dear has a big, bright, bumptious style.
+He keeps the action lucid, the scenes popping.
+But If Looks Could Kill is a big, expensive cul-de-sac for him and everyone else: slick, quick, empty.
+It's another trailer-movie."

-If Looks Could Kill opened in 11th place for $2.2 million in the US.
-It grossed $7.8 million at the end of its US theatrical run.
-Roger Ebert of Chicago Sun-Times gave the film 3 out of 4 stars, saying that he initially thought it a bad film.
-Eventually, he decided the film's over-the-top goofiness was intentional and saw it as a subversion of the spy film formula rather than an incompetent ripoff.
+Roger Ebert of Chicago Sun-Times gave the film 3 out of 4 stars; while he initially thought it a bad film, he eventually decided its over-the-top goofiness was intentional and saw it as a subversion of the spy film formula, rather than an incompetent ripoff.
 Variety's review wrote that it "spoofs the James Bond formula in tiresome fashion".
 Rita Kempley of The Washington Post called it "insipid, tiresome and full of gross kids".
 She also criticized the violence, which she said was disturbing in a film marketed to the youth demographic.
-On Rotten Tomatoes, the film has a 29% approval rating and a 3.5/10 average score based on seven reviews.